-He also said that Sony is working on retail promotions that couple PS3 consoles and Sony’s HDTVs later in the year, which “could include discounts,” but there are no details on the plan at this time.
+He also said that Sony is working on retail promotions that will couple PS3 consoles and Sony's HDTVs later in the year, which “could include discounts,” but there are no details on the plan at this time.

-At the E3 show Sony reported it plans to have 2 million PS3 units available by the November launch, an additional 2 million for the 2006 holiday season and a total of 6 million available in North America by the end of its fiscal year in March 2007.
+At the E3 show, Sony reported it plans to have 2 million PS3 units available by the November launch, an additional 2 million for the 2006 holiday season and a total of 6 million available in North America by the end of its fiscal year in March 2007.
 Glasgow said that based on the PS3 commitment, Blu-ray drives for that product will be more plentiful initially than for Blu-ray players.